nileio/node-red-contrib-ccxt-v2/README.md

 - Links for the selected exchange API docs.
 - Automatic detection of required and optional parameters for the selected Exchange.
 - Dynamic flow input parameters.
-- Cool searable drop-down lists for easily finding the exchange or required API.
+- Cool searable drop-down lists based on select2 for easily finding the exchange or required API.
 - much more to come ...

 # node-red-contrib-ccxt